emprax/Xtender/README.md

 };

-// Getting the ExtenderFactory from the ServiceProvider from the DI. var factory = services.GetRequiredService<IExtenderFactory<string, string>>(); // 1st generic is the key, 2nd generic the state, when using the stateful version, otherwise not a 2nd generic.
+// Getting the ExtenderFactory from the ServiceProvider from the DI. var registry = services.GetRequiredService<IExtenderRegistry>();

-// Letting the extender be created for a saved core by the ExtenderFactory. var extender = factory.Create("component-traverser");
+// Trying to get the extender. registry.TryGet("component-traverser", out var extender);

 // The extension process here as adding new operations. composition.Accept(extender);